albertoriva/jobman/README.md

-Each command line can be preceded by one or more '+' characters (up to 20), indicating that the corresponding job should be executed after a previous one (its parent) has terminated.
+Each command line can be preceded by one or more '+' characters (up to 20), indicating that the corresponding job should be executed after a previous one, its parent, has terminated.
 For example, given the following commands:

 ```
 cmd1